PANDEMIC FALL OUT FOR SKIING WINTER 2020/2021

 Note, though, European lift operators have insisted on masks being warn.
 Proper masks, not Buffs pulled up over your nose and mouth.
 But canny resorts are already on the case.
 The tourist office in Chamonix, for instance, has ordered customised breathable neck scarves (like Buffs) but with integrated masks.
 At what cost, we wonder, for the punter?
 Twenty euros, at least, for the pleasure of a souvenir of Chamonix and Covid-19.

-And what about apres bars and new restrictions?
-Hands up if you want to dance on the tables in ski boots, down shots and party with a bar full of strangers like it's 1999?
+And what about après bars and new restrictions?
+Put your hands in the air like you just don't care, if you want to dance on the tables in ski boots, down shots and party with a bar full of strangers like it's 1999?
 Thought not.

 THEN THERE'S BREXIT...

-Now let's throw Brexit into the mix for a recipe for big change in Europe for 2021.
+So by throwing Brexit into the mix, we have the recipe for big change in Europe for 2021.
 If the post grad and gap year young Brit brigade cannot be employed on a pittance for wages (but with 'free' bed, food and ski passes) because of European law, let alone shacked together in cupboards (that the tour ops call staff accommodation) thanks to COVID-19, then a major element of that carefree Work, Ski, Sleep, Drink, Repeat seasonaire lifestyle has already been lost.

-The need to up minimum wages to employ staff is, undoubtedly, another reason for Crystal to drop their catered ski chalets.
+The need to up minimum wages to employ staff in line with European rules is, undoubtedly, another reason for Crystal to drop their catered ski chalets.
 The costs passed onto their guests, let alone coronavirus fears, would surely put off the average Brit skier or snowboarder.

 A CHINESE TAKEAWAY

 Meanwhile, over in China, there must be a huge sigh of relief that, phew, the Winter Olympics in Beijing are not until February, 2022, giving the country a chance to recover global goodwill let alone its economy.